The Annexation of Territory in War: Answer to Dr Meir Finkel, Part 3

 Territory captured in a future war must be cleared of military infrastructure.
 Residents should not be allowed to return until Israel’s desired diplomatic arrangement is achieved, even if this means the IDF maintains a security zone for months or years in the enemy's territory.

 I hope to have shown that this is a fatally flawed conception.
-For Israel to achieve peace, it should read: “Territory captured in a future war must be cleared of military infrastructure.
+For Israel to achieve peace, the passage should read: “Territory captured in a future war must be cleared of military infrastructure.
 Residents should not be allowed to return, ever.
 Israel’s war outcome must be annexation.
 The IDF will enhance the security of the new Israeli territory against incursions from any adjacent enemy territory following these steps as laid out.”

 3. Warfare changes constantly, both globally and regionally.
 Dr Finkel says that when the current Israel-Gaza war broke out, “Israel was perceived as the stronger side against Hamas, [and] the limitations placed upon it were severe.
 The Western world expected Israel to defend its citizens solely with active defence systems and counter-fire, without resorting to ground action.”
 Dr Finkel’s choice of words in formulating this reason is inane.
 The Western expectation, quite obviously, has nothing to do with limiting weapons and tactics, and everything to do with preserving the Palestinian capacity, real or imagined, to form a state.
 Dr Finkel complains of the West “expect[ing] Israel to defend its citizens solely with active defence systems and counter-fire,” when he has himself criticised, and quite rightly so, the IDF for adopting the same defence restriction: